 Before starting PALYNZIQ, people participating in the study had an average Phe level of 20 mg/dL.
-In a sub-group of 118 people taking PALYNZIQ in the study:
+In a study following 118 people with PKU:

 *21% of participants (25/118) stopped taking PALYNZIQ before reaching a Phe level below or equal to 6 mg/dL.
 Of those, 10 participants stopped treatment due to side effects.
 A total of 3% of participants (4/118) did not reach a Phe level below or equal to 6 mg/dL before completing the study.